Teksta versija

 [20 June 2019]

 Section 13.
-A time period set for an auction may not be shorter than four weeks but for the auction of movable property - not shorter than two weeks from the day the first advertisement is published.
+The term set for an auction may not be shorter than four weeks but for the auction of movable property - not shorter than two weeks from the day when the first advertisement is published.

 [13 June 2013]

 Section 14.
-(1) If an application for the exercise of the right of first refusal is received within the announced time period from a person who has the right of first refusal and who has not been referred to in Section 4, Paragraph four of this Law, it may acquire the property of a public person at the highest price bid at the auction.
-This person shall, within 10 days from the validation of results of the auction, notify the organiser of the auction regarding the exercise of the right of first refusal, enter into a purchase contract and pay the highest price bid, unless the provisions of the auction provide for other procedures for payment.
+(1) If an application for the exercise of the right of first refusal is received within the announced term from a person who has the right of first refusal and who has not been referred to in Section 4, Paragraph four of this Law, it may acquire the property of a public entity at the highest price bid at the auction.
+This person shall, within 10 days from the validation of the results of the auction, notify the organiser of the auction of the exercise of the right of first refusal, enter into a purchase contract and pay the highest price bid, unless the provisions of the auction provide for other payment procedures.

 [21 October 2010; 8 July 2011]